Lavanya347/Uber_DE_Project_Azure/README.md

 ---

+# 🧩 Silver Layer – One Big Table (OBT)

+The **Silver layer** integrates both streaming and batch datasets into a unified **One Big Table (OBT)**.

+The OBT is created by combining:

+* Streaming ride events from **Azure Event Hub**
+* Static reference datasets loaded via **Azure Data Factory**

+Transformations performed include:

+* JSON parsing
+* Data cleansing
+* Joining ride events with driver, user, and location datasets
+* Standardizing schema and data types

+The **OBT acts as a centralized analytical dataset** that contains enriched ride information.

+This dataset is then used to generate the **Gold layer dimensional model**.

+---

 # 🔁 Slowly Changing Dimensions (SCD Type 2)

-The pipeline implements **Slowly Changing Dimension Type 2** to track historical changes in dimension tables such as **driver details**.
+The pipeline implements **Slowly Changing Dimension Type 2** to track historical changes in dimension tables.

+For example, **driver information** changes are captured while maintaining history.

-Key columns maintained:
+Key columns used:

 ```
 effective_start_date